 - Internal Links: Whenever you publish a blog, add links to a few older posts in that blog.
 Similarly, also go to older blogs and add a link to the new blog.
 The internal links must be relevant to the linked text and discussed topic.

 - Keyword Placement: You must include the primary and secondary keywords throughout the blog content.
 Use them naturally, and do not overstuff your content with keywords.
 You should keep the keyword density below 3%.
 Most experts believe 1-2% is the ideal keyword density for long-form blogs.
 Use your primary keyword at least once in the blog intro and conclusion.

 Content writers face difficulties starting with unique blogging ideas.
 Only a few can stand out from the crowd in the competitive blogging world.
 These steps are crucial for achieving quick results regarding what to post about:

 The first and foremost thing for bloggers is to identify intention – what motivates you to blog?
 Is it for boosting sales?
 To increase followers?
 Or to spread your message?
 Blogging decisions should not be made only for the sake of blogging.
 There should be strong motivation and purpose for blogging.

 Out of several ideas, content writers figure out which one will be the most suitable, depending on the need and urgency of the blog posts.
 Timing and context are of the essence.

 Writers also communicate the priority of urgency from the posts to increase traffic and catch readers’ attention.

 Step 3: Developing a competitive strategy

-The competition in blogging is about creating a differentiated content piece that helps in increasing the number of followers and increases shares in order to be known by many people.
+The competition in blogging is about creating a differentiated content piece that helps increase the number of followers and increases shares to be known by many people.
 Readers need to rely on the information you pass through the blog posts.

 In blogging, your competitors do not work against you; instead, they help you craft your content more uniquely.